Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 Computing time for this AI usually sits around 50 ms and peak around 100 - 200 ms for deeper reasoning, can be made efficient, but for now, all is numpy because its readable and provides easier modification in the future.

+# 📌 Quick start to use CronicalSpark:

+1. Find meta_definitor(x) function, where x is a 1D or 2D Matrix as the first input for CronicalSpark to process.

+●.
+IMPORTANT NOTES:
+CronicalSpark Input and output is equal, meaning that the number of Input will be the same for output, meaning if you want to extract the max value inside a matrix output, you need to use numpy.argmax(), so actions or tasks must be encoded first in a Python list.
+The number of total scalars inside a matrix depends on your needs and CronicalSpark doesn't have any restrictions in total scalars of an input.

 # ⚡ Mathematical Foundation And Expression

 The Mathematical Principle used to built FolderNet, Epsitron Transformer and Epsilon Policy used the Nonlinear Numpy syntax Such as: